 MVA has an ignition interlock program where the person convicted must have a breath test machine installed in their vehicle.
 The driver has to give a breath sample each time she tries to operate the vehicle.
 Several administrative requirements must be met to get both the interlock license and get the device installed (at the driver’s own expense).
 Additional consequences typically include embarrassment, loss of time, increases in insurance premiums, and can cause problems with employment.

 Hiring a Maryland DUI Attorney

 Consequences for a Maryland DUI or DWI can be extremely severe.
 Jail time, fines, reputational damage and loss of time and money are all realistic outcomes when faced with a DUI.
 The criminal court system is not designed for defendants to represent themselves anymore than the medical field is designed for patients to perform surgery on themselves.
 Anytime your liberty is at stake, its extremely important to consult with and obtain an attorney who knows the system.
 A solid DUI defense lawyer can inform you what to expect, fight to protect your constitutional rights, and help minimize the damaging consequences that can result from arrest and conviction.
 Scrofano Law PC is here to fight on your behalf when faced with a Maryland DUI or DWI.
-We regularly practice in Montgomery County and Prince George’s county serving Rockville, Bethesda, Gaitherburg, Silver Spring, Bowie, Fort Washington, College Park, Takoma, Germantown, Clinton, Hyattsville, Chevy Chase, and all surrounding areas.
+We regularly practice in Montgomery County and Prince George’s County serving Rockville, Bethesda, Gaithersburg, Silver Spring, Bowie, Fort Washington, College Park, Takoma, Germantown, Clinton, Hyattsville, Chevy Chase, Anne Arundel, Howard, Frederick County, and all surrounding areas.